daattali/daattali.github.io/draft-shiny-data-storage.md

 You can use the [`googlesheets`](https://github.com/jennybc/googlesheets) package to interact with Google Sheets from R. To connect to a specific sheet, you will need either the sheet's title or key (preferably key, as it's unique).
 To store or retrieve data from a Google Sheet is very easy, as the code below shows.

 **Setup:** All you need to do is create a Google Sheet and set the top row with the names of the fields.
 You can either do that via a web browser or using the `googlesheets` package.
 You also need to have a Google account.
-The `googlesheets` package uses the same API that `rdrop2` uses, and thus also needs to get authenticated in a similar fashion, such as by copying a valid `.httr-oauth` file to your Shiny directory.
+The `googlesheets` package uses a similar approach to authentication as `rdrop2`, and thus also needs to get authenticated in a similar fashion, such as by copying a valid `.httr-oauth` file to your Shiny directory.

 **Code:**